sapcc/terraform-provider-ccloud/website/docs/index.html.markdown

 ---
-layout: "ccloud"
+layout: "sci"
-page_title: "Provider: Converged Cloud"
+page_title: "Provider: SAP Cloud Infrastructure"
-sidebar_current: "docs-ccloud-index"
+sidebar_current: "docs-sci-index"
 description: |-
   The Converged Cloud provider is used to interact with the many resources supported by Converged Cloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---